MathEXLab/PySPOD/tutorial1.md

 that contains pressure data of the flow exiting a nozzle (also referred to as a jet).
 Cylindrical coordinates _(r,x)_ are used and they are equally spaced.
-In particular, starting from a database of pre computed solutions, we want to:
+In particular, starting from a database of pre computed solutions, we show how to:

+1. load the required libraries, data and parameters,
-- extract the SPOD (coherent in space and time) modes,
+2. extract the SPOD modes,
-- compute the coefficients, by projecting the data on the SPOD basis built by gathering the modes, and
+3. compute the time coefficients, by projecting the data on the SPOD basis built by gathering the modes, and
-- reconstruct the high-dimensional data from the coefficients
+4. reconstruct the high-dimensional data from the coefficients

 In detail, the starting dataset consists of 1000 flow realizations which represent the pressure field at different time instants.
 The time step